-You can enable or disable the array fetch interface using the resource variable db2_array_fetch.
-You can enable the array insert interface using the resource variable db2_array_insert.
+You can enable or disable the array fetch interface using the db2_array_fetch resource variable and the array insert interface using the db2_array_insert resource variable.
 Array inserts are always enabled when the data is stored in the database tables, using the bdbpost utility with the -f option.